zAhmedAly/mynetflix/README.md

   }
 ```

-##### If you check the location /api you are going to get "502" error which is good.
+##### If you check the location /api, you are going to get a "502" error, which is good.
 Our configuration works.
-The only thing we need to is running our app
+The only thing we need to do is run our app

 ```
 apt install nodejs